 First, what do we think of reapplicants?
 We are happy to see them!
-The fact that you are committed enough to Tuck to try again shows us you sincerely want to be here—and we like people who really want to be here!
+The fact that you continue to be committed to the idea that you will contribute to and thrive in our community shows us you sincerely want to be here—and we like that!
 That said, we want to see reapplicants who have taken steps to strengthen their candidacy, not someone who simply resubmits the previous application.
 Spend some time evaluating what areas might have held you back the first time and work hard to improve them.
 Some common areas that come to mind are: GMAT score; limited quantitative skills; limited work experience; unclear goals or reasons for wanting to come to Tuck; failure to differentiate yourself from others.

 If you are someone who has had very limited exposure to quantitative skills during undergrad or through work, and/or a low quant score on the GMAT, you might want to consider taking some classes to show us that you can handle the work.
 Suggested classes would be financial accounting, statistics and microeconomics.

 In terms of work experience, again there is no magic number as to how many years you must have, but if you are only a year or two out of school, you might want to think about waiting a little longer to reapply until you get some more experience under your belt.
 Additionally, if you are on the briefer side of experience (and actually, this goes for any applicant) you really want to highlight the quality of the experience you have had.
 So even if it is brief, show us how much you have accomplished.